 Special thanks to Kerri Singh and Joanne Kinya for taking time to make this project a success, Maryam of www.misemay.com for the traditional head wraps, Ena Harris the makeup artist, Clothing by Julia of Nyoluoch Designs www.nyoluoch.com and jewelry Cheche Couture by Gachery.
 "In Diversity there is Beauty and there is strength" Maya Angelou

-View more images on flickr by cliking on the icon below
+View more images on flickr by clicking on the icon below.

 Basically I began renting the main floor and basement of 1024 13 ave sw, in around 2008 or so, from some delightful people that had previously rented from at another location.
 I had a few roommates in the basement over the years, and we all enjoyed the gorgeous yard, patio and entire, very friendly neighbourhood!
 Kids would often pop by and grab popsicles, or try to start a water fight in summer...lots of fun!
 I became pals with the Stanfields next door at 1022, Mike, Lee and wee ones Jamey and Sammy...I taught Jamey at age 5, to throw snowballs at perfect strangers walking by, then look the other way as if she had not thrown anything...she thought that was pretty funny, and wrote / drew me a small booklet all about it.